shellywanamaker/shellywanamaker.github.io/_posts/2018-02-12-Oly-Gonad-Stats.md

 I created contingency tables to analyze differences in Sex and Stage, then ran chi-squared tests on each.

 ### Contingency Table - All populations, by Sex
 A warning was printed along with these results...
 "Warning message: In chisq.test(CT.Sex) : Chi-squared approximation may be incorrect".
-So, I ran a Fisher's Exact Test for Count Data as well:  p-value = 0.2942
+So, I ran a Fisher's Exact Test for Count Data instead of a chi-squared test:  p-value = 0.2942
 ![Oly-Gonad-Contingency-Table-Sex](https://github.com/laurahspencer/O.lurida_Stress/blob/master/Analyses/Oly-Gonad-Contingency-Table-Sex.png?raw=true)

 ### Contingency Table - All populations, by Stage